Loft

 loft conversion party wall

 Party walls are the walls that you share with your neighbours.
-You will have a party wall if you live in a semi-detached or terraced house, it is a common wall that is shared with two adjoining rooms or building.
-If you attempt to undertake structural work on a party wall, then you will need to have a Party Wall Agreement, so that all owners of the party wall agree to the work that is undertaken.
+You will have a party wall if you live in a semi-detached or terraced house; it is a common wall that is shared with two adjoining rooms or buildings.
+If you attempt to undertake structural work on a party wall, then you will need to have a Party Wall Agreement so that all owners of the party wall agree to the work undertaken.
 Party Wall Agreements are different from planning permission or building regulations approval, but all three will apply for your loft conversion.

-A Loft Conversion party wall Agreement is a document that is produced by adjoining wall owners also called Party Wall owners.
-A Party Wall Agreement is needed to carry out particular work such as to;
+A Loft Conversion Party Wall Agreement is a document that is produced by adjoining wall owners also called Party Wall owners.
+A Party Wall Agreement is needed to carry out particular work such as:

 • Raise the height or increase the thickness of the party wall